Parallel Port Basics

 Parallel ports were originally developed by IBM as a way to connect a printer to your PC.
 When IBM was in the process of designing the PC, the company wanted the computer to work with printers offered by Centronics, a top printer manufacturer at the time.
 IBM decided not to use the same port interface on the computer that Centronics used on the printer.

 Instead, IBM engineers coupled a 25-pin connector, DB-25, with a 36-pin Centronics connector to create a special cable to connect the printer to the computer.
-Other printer manufacturers ended up adopting the Centronics interface, making this strange hybrid cable an unlikely de facto standard.
+After IBM launched its PC in 1981, other printer manufacturers ended up adopting the Centronics interface, making this strange hybrid cable an unlikely de facto standard.

 When a PC sends data to a printer or other device using a parallel port, it sends 8 bits of data (1 byte) at a time.
-These 8 bits are transmitted parallel to each other, as opposed to the same eight bits being transmitted serially (all in a single row) through a serial port.
-The standard parallel port is capable of sending 50 to 100 kilobytes of data per second.
+These 8 bits are transmitted parallel to each other, as opposed to the same eight bits being transmitted serially (in a single stream) through a serial port.
+The standard parallel port is capable of sending 150 kilobytes of data per second.

 Let's take a closer look at what each pin does when used with a printer: